 Poured from a tap with about 70% nitrogen mix allowing for a creamy head, much of the taste of Guinness stout seems to result from the quality of the bartender's multi-step pour, which you will see at most bars and certainly throughout Ireland.
 As with other beers, the age of the keg, the length of time it has been opened, the cleanliness of the lines, tap and the glasses matter matters quite a bit, possibly even more.
 The quality of Guinness varies greatly across the city, more so than any other beer: sometimes it is thin, weak and overly bitter while other times it is thick, rich, smooth and wonderfully enjoyable, as it always is at the Duck.
-A big reason is that they serve a lot of Guinness.
+A big reason, likely the biggest, is that they serve a lot of Guinness.
 So, that opaque black beer will be fresh, the lines clean, and staff well-versed in pouring a proper pint.
 Plus, the Duck’s pint is still 20-ounces, a size that is nearly extinct in Houston.

 McGonigel’s Mucky Duck